kirandoshi/tag_pose_estimation/README.md

 git clone https://github.com/yourusername/tag-pose-estimation.git
 ```

-Then create a python virtual environment and activate it
+Then cd into the repository and create a python virtual environment and activate it
 ```
+cd tag-pose-estimation/
 python3 -m venv venv
 source venv/bin/activate
 ```